 In terms of ocean model validation, there is a different level of application depending on which Essential Ocean Variable (EOV) is targeted.
-TThe Copernicus Marine Service, a comprehensive multi-product-\service, dealing with more than 150

-- 75 operational products and and involvesing more than 60 EOVsEOVs for the blue, green and white ocean, can illustrate such differences across EOVs.
-The Copernicus Marine PQ strategic Plan (Sotillo et al., 2021) The document that provides the -terms of reference for all the Product Quality (PQ) assessment done within the Service and the long-term strategy for the PQ enhancement (Copernicus Marine PQ Strategic Plan; Sotillo et al.; 2021), includes in its analysis of strengths and weaknesses the following points about the different level of maturity in terms of model validation across EOVs: points; - 80 , can be useful to infer the different level of model validation performed depending on the targeted EOV.
-The Copernicus Marine PQ strategic Plan (Sotillo et al., 2021) points:
+The Copernicus Marine Service, a comprehensive multi-product service dealing with more than 150 operational products and involves more than 60 EOVs for the blue, green and white ocean, can illustrate such differences across EOVs.
+The document that provides the terms of reference for all the Product Quality (PQ) assessment done within the Service and the long-term strategy for the PQ enhancement (Copernicus Marine PQ Strategic Plan; Sotillo et al.; 2021), includes in its analysis of strengths and weaknesses the following points about the different level of maturity in terms of model validation across EOVs: s: